Life Experience Program - Posted on September 3, 2015

 The Viking Child Care Center has open teaching positions for children ages 2 to 5 years.
 Employees are offered a great work environment, salary and benefits.
 We also are interested in hiring substitute teachers.

-If interested, please stop in the center or call 629-4506 for details.
+If interested, please stop in the center or call 629-4506.
+The job description is posted here.

 All are welcome to join our Mindfulness Meditation group on Tuesdays at noon in the Interfaith Prayer Room (Siek Campus Center, room 220).
 Participants will be introduced to the practice of Mindfulness Meditation through guided practice and group discussion.
 Sessions last between 10 and 20 minutes.